openhie/openinfoman/README.md

 Once you have installed, you should be able to access OpenInfoMan at:
 > http://localhost:8984/CSD

-Follow instructions on this wiki manual https://wiki.ihris.org/wiki/OIM_authentication_with_OHIM to add authentication to OpenInfoMan.
+Follow instructions on this wiki manual https://wiki.ihris.org/wiki/OIM_authentication_with_OHIM to add authentication to OpenInfoMan, Or this youtube video https://www.youtube.com/watch?v=bXLpNlMSZdM&feature=youtu.be

 Manual Installation
 ===================